msabirRutgers/CS439Final/README.md

 The goal of this project was to determine if a Pokémon’s type can be accurately predicted based solely on its base stats.
 In other words, is there a measurable correlation between a Pokémon’s six core stats (HP, Attack, Defense, Special Attack, Special Defense, and Speed) and its typing (Type 1 or Type 2 where applicable)?
-By building a model that attempts this prediction,

 FILE DIRECTORY EXPLANATION